top of page

 What is Art Therapy?

 Art Therapy is a mental health profession where clients work alongside an HCPC licensed Art Psychotherapist.
-It is an alternative to talk therapy or counselling, giving the individual a way of communicating with their inner selves through the use of art, using art making to process trauma, patterns in behaviour, access healing and foster empowerment.
+Using a combination of counselling techniques and art media, an individual is given an opportunity to communicate with their inner selves and begin to process trauma, patterns in behaviour, access healing and foster empowerment.
 The use of art psychotherapy in an individuals treatment plan for psychological disorders can enhance their mental health.

 20220210_112719_edited.jpg